-In accordance with the South Carolina Code of Laws 27-40-730, a property may be considered abandoned if the tenant has been absent for more than 15 days after defaulting on a payment.
-The 15-day rule doe not apply, however, if the tenant voluntarily shut off the utilities at the time they default on the payment.
+In accordance with the South Carolina Code of Laws 27-40-730, a property may be considered abandoned if the tenant has been absent for more than 15 days after

 When a unit has been abandoned, a Columbia Housing representative may enter the unit and remove any abandoned property.
 If the value of the removed property is less than \$500, it will be disposed of.
 If the value of the removed property is greater than \$500, then Columbia Housing will file for a "Declaration of Abandonment" with the local magistrate.
 If the magistrate concurs, the removed property will be disposed of.